aumchampaneri/Alexander-Lab/Bioinformatics Project/tabula-muris_data/README.md

 ### raw_data-path.py
 - This script defines all the raw data paths and creates a variable to call for instead of typing the path each time
 - Also contains a script to check the file paths and make sure they are correct

+### sparse_to_dense.py
+- This script converts the sparse matrix into a dense matrix
+- Used a bash shell script which was then converted to python using ChatGPT
+- Script worked; not sure if the conversion of the files was valid yet

 # References
  - Use the following link as a reference for the shell commands to convert the three (.mtx and .tsv) files to a single .csv file